jhderojasUVa/eggplant/README.md

 Why I select to have separate and selfcontained files?
 Because at the begining with no complexity it's the best way to test (on my opinion) and to see what I have do.
 With separate files you can test if something works (or not).

 So, the way I used to test it it's to take a look at the JSON that it returns.
 It will say if it's all ok or not when something can be directly called.

+This is not a pure REST service or web service (and not a SOAP of course) but it can be upgraded to if needed.

 All the code is commented so you will know what it does on every point.